hcoupland/LifeCourseDLSimulationStudy/README.txt

     If you run it it should generate 12 data sets with names Period1, Period2, etc.

 To run the models:
-    For each data set (Period1, Period2, ...) you want to run Model_run_postdoc/Main_run_file_gdm.py with the following arguments:
+    For each data set (Period1, Period2, ...) you run Model_run_postdoc/Main_run_file_gdm.py with the following arguments:
     1. Device e.g. 1, 0 or 'cpu'
     2. Data name, e.g. Period1, Timing3
     3. Model name, e.g. XGBoost, LR, InceptionTime